sator-imaging/Unity-Fundamentals/README.md

 Technical Note
 --------------

-### Component Binding Notice
+### Unity Object/Component Binding Notice

-You can bind `UnityEngine.Component` lifetime to cancellation token or MonoBehaviour, but you need to consider both situation component is destroyed by scene unloading OR by lifetime owner.
+You can bind `UnityEngine.Object` or component lifetime to cancellation token or MonoBehaviour by using `DestroyUnityObjectWith` extension method instead of `DestroyWith`.

+Note that when binding unity object lifetime to other, need to consider both situation that component is destroyed by scene unloading OR by lifetime owner.
 As a result, it makes thing really complex and scene will be spaghetti-ed.

-Strongly recommended that binding GameObject lifetime instead of component.
+Strongly recommended that binding GameObject lifetime instead of component, or implement `IDisposable` on your unity engine object explicitly to preciously control behaviour.

-> [!NOTE]
-> As you know there is `DontDestroyOnLoad` feature in Unity but it is hard to determine that
-> component.gameObject is safe to be marked as `DontDestroyOnLoad` programatically.

-> [!TIP]
-> Set preprocessor symbol `LIFECYCLE_DISALLOW_COMPONENT_BINDING` to disallow component binding.
-> When not set, IDE shows underline on use to confirm "are you sure?".

 ### Inter-Scene Binding Notice